-Have students list information they looked for when they did research for the project.
+Have students list the specific information they looked for when they did research for their project.
 (Students should respond: what happened during previous projects and planning processes, what steps were taken to plan and complete the projects, what were the projects' outcomes, what were some suggestions concerning steps or actions taken that others should repeat or avoid.)